mpromonet/v4l2tools/README.md

 >	read YUYV from a V4L2 capture device, compress in JPEG format using libjpeg and write to a V4L2 output device

-Tools for Raspberry
+ - v4l2uncompress_jpeg :

+>	read JPEG format from a V4L2 capture device, uncompress in JPEG format using libjpeg and write to a V4L2 output device Tools for Raspberry
 -------------------